Nothing beats walking into your own garden and picking fresh fruit straight off the plant.

 Here are a few of my favourite selections that are easy to get going in your own garden.

-Strawberries are easy to grow, and we all love them.
+Fresh fruit strawberries are easy to grow, and we all love them.
 Unfortunately, the birds especially love them too.
-I use old VHS tape and CDs to distract them, and put down strawberry mats – little squares with holes cut in the middle – to keep the slugs at bay.
+I use old CDs to distract them, and put down strawberry mats – little squares with holes cut in the middle – to keep the slugs at bay.

 Gooseberries are admittedly an acquired taste, but are becoming very popular for chutneys and jams for cheeses, and make a lovely accompaniment.